opentypejs/opentype.js/README.md

 * `unitsPerEm`: X/Y coordinates in fonts are stored as integers.
 This value determines the size of the grid.
 Common values are `2048` and `4096`.
 * `ascender`: Distance from baseline of highest ascender.
 In font units, not pixels.
 * `descender`: Distance from baseline of lowest descender.
 In font units, not pixels.
+* `vertTypoAscender`: Similar to "ascender", except this is used when glyphs are drawn vertically.
+In font units, not pixels.
+* `vertTypoDescender`: Similar to "descender", except this is used when glyphs are drawn vertically.
+In font units, not pixels.

 #### `Font.getPath(text, x, y, fontSize, options)`
 Create a Path that represents the given text.